Kalana2/Kalana2/README.md

 ## 🚀 About Me

 I'm a passionate Computer Science student at the **University of Colombo School of Computing (UCSC)**.
-Driven by curiosity, I enjoy learning, building, and contributing to open-source communities.
+I enjoy learning, building, and contributing to the open-source ecosystem.

-- 🔭 Exploring **Machine Learning** and **Artificial Intelligence**
+- 🔭 Currently exploring **Machine Learning** & **AI**
-- 🌱 Improving my skills by learning new technologies every day
+- 🌱 Learning new tech every day
-- 💡 Love turning ideas into impactful software solutions
+- 💡 Passionate about building impactful software
 - 🎯 Goal: Contribute to meaningful open-source projects
-- ⚡ Fun fact: I enjoy solving complex problems in simple ways
+- ⚡ Fun fact: I love simplifying complex problems

 ---